Perth to Broome

 Day 12/13: Cape Range National Park

 Cape Range National Park is often a favourite spot on the Perth to Broome road trip.
-It’s an amazing place; camp here if you can!
-There is world-class snorkelling at oyster stacks.
+It’s an amazing place, camp here if you can get a spot!
+There is world-class snorkelling at Oyster Stacks.
 Or you can visit one of the most beautiful beaches in existence at Turquoise Bay.
 There is also some nice hiking available at Yardie Creek and Charles Knife Canyon.
-You can also organise a tour to swim with the whale sharks or go diving from the Exmouth visitors centre.

 Day 14: Cape Range National Park and Exmouth

-Spend the morning at Cape Range National Park, or doing any tours (if you book a whaleshark tour) before heading to the town of Exmouth.
+Spend the morning at Cape Range National Park, or do a swim with the whalesharks (booked at a discount through us!) before heading to the town of Exmouth.
 Here, stock up on your food, and explore the town.
 Drive a couple of hours towards Karijini National Park before setting up camp for the night.

 Day 15,16 and 17: Karijini National Park

 It’s a long drive to Karijini, but it’s potentially the most beautiful spot on the drive from Perth to Broome.
 Once you are there you should set up a camp for a few nights.
 There’s a lot to see.
-There are falls, pools, hikes, gorges.
-If you stop at a tourist information centre on the way you’ll be able to get some maps.
+There are waterfalls, pools, hikes, gorges.
 We can recommend Mount Bruce, Dales Gorge and Fortescue Falls but there are more beautiful sights to see.
 However, theres much more so stop at a visitor centre and read our guidebook!

 Day 18: Karijini National Park to Port Hedland

 Spend the morning in Karijini before heading to Port Hedland.
 It’s not a typical tourist destination but it’s an opportunity to go to the beach again for the first time in days!
 You can also go to a few lookouts and re-stock on groceries.

 Day 19: Marble Bar

 Marble Bar is famous for being the hottest town in Australia.
 But you shouldn’t worry too much unless you visit in summer.
 When you drive here you get to see some real red Australia.
 Fortunately, there are a lot of gorges and waterholes around.
 You can also camp at some gorges in the area.